GaraziLS/React-Apuntes/Apuntes/APIs/intro.md

 <PortfolioItem key={item.id} title={item.name} url={item.url} slug={item.id}
 ```

-Now the warning in the console will
+Now the warning in the console will be gone.